The eternal optimist only wants to believe that relationship is going to be everlasting for a lifetime.

 Our parents are with us for decades and are there with us in our thick and thin times.

 We learn to accept the lesson and apply it to our life.

-Parents, siblings, lifelong friends, help develop a solid support system and contribute to who we are as a person.
+Parents, siblings, lifelong friends help develop a reliable support system and contribute to who we are as a person.

 Why Are They Here For a Reason, Season, Lifetime?